Obscene Publications Act 1959: Stass Paraskos trial

 In 1966 an exhibition at Leeds College of Art of paintings by the Cyprus-born British artist Stass Paraskos, entitled Lovers and Romances, was prosecuted by the City of Leeds police and the Director of Public Prosecutions under the Vagrancy Acts of 1828 and 1837, and the Obscene Publications Act 1959.
-When the exhibition opened it was allegedly visited by a local school group, the leader of which objected to an image depicting a woman masturbating a man.
+When the exhibition opened it was allegedly visited by a local school group, the leader of which objected to an image depicting a woman performing manual sex on a man.
 The exhibition was raided by the police and closed down.
 Despite luminaries of the art world speaking in Paraskos's defence, including Herbert Read and Norbert Lynton, and a message of support from Britain's Home Secretary Roy Jenkins, Paraskos lost the trial and was fined twenty-five pounds.
 The case was later cited in the report of a working party convened in 1968, under the chairmanship of John Montgomerie, by the Arts Council of Great Britain, to review the obscenity laws in England and Wales.
 In this report it was suggested the artist should not have been prosecuted in this case, even if the works of art were deemed obscene, as he was not the publisher as defined by the Obscene Publications Act.

 Schoolkids Oz trial

 In 1971 the editors of Oz were tried for publishing obscene materials, specifically the Schoolkids Oz issue.
 Oz was an underground magazine with a circulation of 40,000 which aimed to challenge the "older generation's outdated beliefs and standards of behaviour and morality".
 For its 28th issue, 20 teenagers were invited to contribute and edit it.
-The published version was 48 pages long, with the front consisting of a sheet from the French erotic book Desseins Erotiques, which depicted four naked women licking each other and performing sex acts.
-Inside were articles about homosexuality, lesbianism, sadism and a cartoon strip which showed Rupert Bear "ravaging" a "gipsy granny".
+The published version was 48 pages long, with the front consisting of a sheet from the French erotic book Desseins Erotiques, which depicted four naked women performing sex acts.
+Inside were articles about homosexuality, sadism, and a cartoon strip of Rupert Bear "ravaging" a "gipsy granny".
 John Mortimer acted for the defence, and after the longest obscenity trial in English legal history the defendants were convicted.
 After a three-day hearing in the Court of Appeal of England and Wales, this conviction was overturned; the Court of Appeal recognised 14 errors of law and a large number of errors of fact in the trial judge's summing up to the jury.